HomonymousG/Discord-Cleanup-Nitro-Removal/README.md

 # Discord Cleanup/Nitro Removal

 Discord kept adding too much crap cluttering the interface, so it was time to set things right again.
 I don't know what I'm doing but I found others who had achieved what I was looking for, and built upon those as things kept changing.
-It's now mor robust and shouldn't break with updates as easily, but also grown too big to store in a discord post so it can live here instead.
+It's now more robust and shouldn't break with updates as easily, but has also grown far too big to store in a discord post so it can live here instead.

 # Usage